theupdateframework/taps/tap13.md

 # Specification

-In order to support this situation, we propose a change to the mapping metadata to enable the name and key(s) for a targets metadata file to be specified.
+In order to support this situation, we propose a new type of mapping metadata to enable the name and key(s) for a targets metadata file to be specified.
 This targets metadata file will be uploaded to the repository and will be used as though it is the top-level targets metadata file by the client instead of the top-level targets metadata file listed in the repository's root metadata.
 As is true in all TUF repositories, all targets metadata files are listed in the snapshot file and benefit from the usual rollback and similar protections provided.